2005

 4. Administer public officials, in accordance with standards established by law.

-5. Prepare the budget.
+5. Prepare the budget bill.

 6. Enact cabinet orders in order to execute the provisions of this Constitution and of the law.
 However, it cannot include penal provisions in such cabinet orders unless authorized by such law.